telerik/ajax-docs/general-information/troubleshooting/installation-troubleshooting.md

 **Reason:**

-Attempting to uninstall Telerik UI for ASP.NET AJAX after the documentation has been manually removed.
+Attempting to uninstall Telerik® UI for ASP.NET Ajax after the documentation has been manually removed.

 **Suggested solution 1:**